 Costs of employee referral programs

-Besides many benefits, employee referral programs also require certain investments.
+Besides many benefits, employee referral programs also require certain initial investments.

 Referral costs boil down to the costs of creating and maintaining the employee referral program.